golang/proposal/design/12166-subtests.md

 prefixed with a header to identify the subtest.
 * Each subtest logs to the buffer with an indentation corresponding to its level.

-These rule are consistent with the subtest semantics presented earlier.
+These rule are consistent with the sub-test semantics presented earlier.
 Combined with these semantics, logs have the following properties:

 * Logs from a parallel subtests always come after the logs of its parent.